prometheus/docs/content/docs/introduction/comparison.md

 ## Prometheus vs. Sensu

-[Sensu](https://sensu.io) is an open source monitoring and observabliity pipeline with a commercial distribution.
-It can reuse existing Nagios plugins for compatibility.
+[Sensu](https://sensu.io) is an open source monitoring and observability pipeline with a commercial distribution which offers additional features for scalability.
+The entire Sensu observabliity pipeline configuration can be defined as code (declarative JSON or YAML template files).
+It can reuse existing Nagios plugins.

 ### Scope

-Sensu processes events via the [Sensu Observablity Pipeline](https://docs.sensu.io/sensu-go/latest/observability-pipeline/), where events are deduplicated/correlated (via [EventFilters](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-filter/)), transformed (via [Mutators](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-transform/)), and processed (via [Handlers](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-process/)).
-Sensu also collects and routes metrics to a number of backend time-series databases such as Prometheus, InfluxDB, etc.
+As an observability _pipeline_, Sensu focuses on processing and alerting of observability data as a stream of [Events](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/).
+It handles deduplication, correlation, and other filtering logic and then processes events by sending alerts, creating and resolving tickets in incident management systems, storing event & telemetry data in any number of data platforms, and managing automated remediation workflows.
+Sensu also provides a lightweight [monitoring agent](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/agent/) (event producer) for monitoring of ephemeral cloud compute and distributed systems.

 ### Data model

-Sensu primarily focuses on normalizing and processing observability data as [Events](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/), identified by an event name, entity (e.g. node, container, or service), and optional [key-value metadata](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/#metadata-attributes) called "labels" or "annotations".
-The Sensu agents can also extract and route metrics from common formats such as Prometheus Exposition Format, InfluxDB line protocal, Graphite plain text, OpenTSDB line protocol, StatsD, and Nagios Perfdata and rewrite them into any backend storage format (Elastic, Influx, Wavefront, Prometheus).
+In Sensu, events (which can include service health and/or [metric](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/#metric-attributes) data) are identified by an [entity](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-entities/entities/) name (e.g. server, cloud compute instance, container, or service), an event name, and optional [key-value metadata](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/#metadata-attributes) called "labels" or "annotations".

 ### Storage

-Sensu _caches_ event status information and real-time inventory data in an embedded database (etcd) or an external RDBMS (Postgres).
-All event and time series data is sent to one or more specialized datastores for long term storage and analysis (e.g. Prometheus, InfluxDB, Wavefront, TimescaleDB, Elasticsearch, Splunk).
+Sensu stores current and recent event status information and real-time inventory data in an embedded database (etcd) or an external RDBMS (Postgres).
+All event and time series data is sent to one or more external data platforms for long term storage and analysis (e.g. Prometheus, InfluxDB, TimescaleDB, Elasticsearch, Splunk, Wavefront, etc).

 ### Architecture

 Sensu is a primarily agent-based monitoring solution (agentless applications are also supported) ([reference](https://docs.sensu.io/sensu-go/latest/operations/deploy-sensu/deployment-architecture/)).
-The Sensu agents automatically connect to Sensu backends over an encrypted pub/sub transport (TLS-encrypted websockets), and handle automated registration/de-registration, and local service discovery.
-Sensu's use of a pub/sub transport allows it to securely work over complex network topologies including NATs, VPNs, and "air-gapped" environments (useful in IoT deployments).
+The Sensu agents automatically connect to one or more Sensu backends over an encrypted pub/sub transport (TLS-encrypted websockets), and handle automated registration/de-registration of entities and local service discovery.
+Sensu [backends](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/backend/) provide the control plane, including the configuration [API](https://docs.sensu.io/sensu-go/latest/api/) and [scheduler](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/).

-Sensu agents collect observability data via [StatsD socket](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-process/aggregate-metrics-statsd/) (StatsD formatted metrics), [TCP/UDP socket](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/agent/) (Sensu events), [HTTP JSON API](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/agent/#create-observability-events-using-the-agent-api) (Sensu events), Telegraf metrics (InfluxDB line protocol), Prometheus Exporters (Prometheus Exposition Format), or by [executing local check scripts or other plugins](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/agent/#create-observability-events-using-service-checks) and capturing the resulting standard output and exit status code.

-The entire Sensu observabliity pipeline configuration can be defined as code (declarative JSON or YAML template files).
-All components of a Sensu deployment can be clustered for highly available and scalable configurations beyond 50,000 servers (or entities).
+All components of a Sensu deployment can be clustered for high availability and improved event-processing throughput.
+Sensu also provides built-in support for federation (including RBAC and other API resource replication) which is recommended for deployments larger than 30,000 nodes (or entities) under management.

 ### Summary

-If you have an existing Nagios (or similar) monitoring solution in a heterogeneus ephemeral cloud environment (e.g. EC2, GCP, Azure, Kubernetes, etc), or if you wish to consolidate and integrate existing best-of-breed monitoring solutions, then you should consider Sensu with its automatic registration/de-registration and data transformation features.

-If you are primarily focused on metrics collection and time-series data analysis, then Prometheus is a good choice.
+Sensu and Prometheus have a few capabilities in common, but they take very different approaches to monitoring.
+Both offer extensible discovery mechanisms for dynamic cloud-based environments and ephemeral compute platforms (though the underlying mechanisms are quite different).
+Both provide support for collecting multi-dimensional metrics via labels (and annotations).
+Both have extensive integrations (and Sensu natively supports collecting metrics from all Prometheus exporters).
+Where Sensu and Prometheus differ the most is in their use cases.

+Where Sensu is better:

+- If you're collecting and processing hybrid observability data (including metrics and events)
+- If you're monitoring hybrid infrastructure (including on-prem servers, public/private cloud, and cloud-native/Kubernetes)
+- If you're consolidating mulitple monitoring tools and need support for metrics _and_ traditional monitoring Nagios-style plugins or check scripts
+- If you are already invested in one or more data platforms like InfluxDB, Elasticsearch, Splunk, TimescaleDB, Wavefront, etc (Sensu's primary function as an observability pipeline means it is designed to route data to the data platform(s) of your choosing)
+- More powerful alerting and event-processing platform

+Where Prometheus is better:

+- If you're primarily collecting and evaluating metrics (Prometheus data model only support metrics)
+- If you're monitoring homogeneous Kubernetes infrastructure (if 100% of the workloads you're monitoring are in K8s, Prometheus offers better K8s integration  integration)
+- Built-in support for graphing
+- More powerful query language, and built-in support for historical data analysis

+Sensu is maintained by a single commercial company following the open-core business model, offering premium features like closed-source event correlation and aggregation, federation, and support.
+Prometheus is a fully open source and independent project, maintained by a number of companies and individuals, some of whom also offer commercial services and support.